kritika27/kritika27/README.md

 ### Tech Blog✏️:

 - [Dev](https://dev.to/kritika27): Write-ups on ReactJS/Frontend Development.

+  ## My Top Blog Posts:

+  - [How to think while building applications.](https://dev.to/kritika27/how-to-think-while-building-applications-13eh): This article was featured in the weekly "Must-Reads" of DEV and I was awarded as weekly top React author.
+  - [React code structuring and best practices.](https://dev.to/kritika27/react-code-structuring-and-best-practices-3k7p): This article was featured in the React Trends.

 - [Blogspot](https://gdgallahabad.blogspot.com/): Written in the past as a Blogger and member of GDG Allahabad while pursuing Computer Science Engineering in college.
   <br/>
   <br/>